particle-iot/docs/src/content/community/node-red.md

 ## Introduction

-The **Particle IoT Rules Engine** was a branded version of [Node-RED](https://nodered.org/), an open-source visual programming tool.
-You can use Node-RED and the [newly open-source Particle Node](https://github.com/particle-iot/node-red-contrib-particle-official) to graphically build IoT workflows that interact with Particle devices quickly and easily.
+[Node-RED](https://nodered.org/) is an open-source visual programming tool.
+Particle created the **Particle IoT Rules Engine**, based on Node-RED, hosted on Particle's servers, and included the custom Particle node for interacting with the Particle Cloud API and devices.

+We've now [open-sourced the Particle node](https://github.com/particle-iot/node-red-contrib-particle-official) allowing anyone to use these features on their own cloud-hosted or locally-hosted Node-RED installation.

+The Particle-hosted Rules Engine has been discontinued and the Particle node is now a community-supported project.

 - [Running Node-RED on a Cloud Service](#using-a-cloud-service)
 - [Running Node-RED Locally](#running-locally)